 Injury Attorneys | Restoring LivesTM

 / E-Newsletters/ Just in Time for Winter: Gas Leaks and Safety Tips

 Winter is here, which means cold weather and the need to heat your house.
 Natural gas and propane are two widely used sources of fuel for furnaces.
 It’s good to think through some simple gas safety reminders as we head into the winter months.
 The most common danger associated with the use of natural gas and propane is the potential for leaks.

 There are three ways to recognize a gas leak.

-- By Smell: An odorant, called Mercaptan, is added to Natural Gas and Propane to give it a sulfur, or rotten egg, smell.
+An odorant, called mercaptan, is added to natural gas and propane to give it a sulfur, or rotten egg, smell.
 If you smell sulfur, especially around gas appliances, you may have a gas leak.

-- If there is any uncertainty about the nature or severity of the leak call your local energy company for assistance.
+If you are uncertain about the nature or severity of the gas leak, call your local emergency company for assistance.

 Hopefully these simple winter gas safety reminders help to keep everyone safe and warm this winter.

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.